Playa La Peña (we call it Dog Beach)

 Beachcombing, walking the dogs, fishing, paddleboarding, and spending quiet time.
 Bonus: wave at the planes as they come in to land at the airport.

-This beach has some trash around, much of it caused by the hurricane and not yet cleaned up
+This beach has some trash around, much of it caused by the hurricane and not yet cleaned up.
+Unfortunately the trash continues to grow because there are no trash cans to help people do their part.

 The water quality varies here quite a bit, from crystal clear to somewhat cloudy.
 The west end of this beach can capture large amounts of seaweed at times.